 With iOS 12, Apple has made trackpad mode available across iOS devices.
 So, how to get started with this?

 It’s dead simple to trigger trackpad in the QuickType keyboard.
-If you are using a non-3D-Touch compatible device like iPhone 5s, SE or iPhone 6 series, iPhone XR, simply open any stock app like iMessage, pages or Notes.
+If you are using a non-3D-Touch compatible device like iPhone 5s, SE or iPhone 6 series, iPhone XR, and iPhone 11 series simply open any stock app like iMessage, pages or Notes.

 Then, long press on the space bar to enter trackpad mode.
 When it’s on, the virtual keyboard is greyed out, and all the keys are hidden.